IbrahimDayax/hackerrank/README.md

 # hackerrank
-this repository contains my hackerrank solutions
+this repository contains some of my hackerrank solutions